 Swiss artist Vanessa Billy (b.
 1978) bends reality and ideas into forms that are at once familiar and foreign.
-The distorted glass spheres of the 2019 work titled ‘Prises de Conscience’ appear to be a pair of giant pink lightbulbs splayed on the floor, but they are equally reminiscent of bubble-gum balloons just before they pop: gossamer pink bellies that transition to crimson red where the handblown glass tapers into a cork fashioned from thick cables.
-These objects wed the industrial and handmade, provoking an urge in the viewer to touch them, while simultaneously one senses danger coursing through the work.
+In ‘We Become’, the artist’s solo exhibition at the Kunsthaus Pasquart in 2021, what appeared to be a pair of giant pink lightbulbs were splayed on the floor—one of many works that built an exhibition landscape of altered nature.
+The distorted glass spheres are reminiscent of bubble gum balloons just before they pop: gossamer pink bellies that transition to crimson red where the handblown glass tapers into a cork fashioned from thick cables.
+Titled ‘Prises de Conscience’, 2019, these objects wed the industrial and handmade, provoking an urge in the viewer to touch them, while simultaneously one senses danger coursing through the work.

 Acquired by the Julius Baer Art Collection in May 2021, ‘Prises de Conscience’ encapsulates the complex ideas linked in Billy’s art: natural and manufactured environments, energy and transformation, growth at the hand of destruction, waste generated by consumption.
 The urgent ecological, ethical, and human messages Billy’s art conveys crescendo throughout her career—a growth tracked by the Julius Baer Art Collection’s support of her work, beginning with their 2010 purchase of ‘What sticks’, a collage on a found image.

 This work also encapsulates the primary ideas found in Billy’s oeuvre: ecology, microplastics, and what we do to contribute and mitigate the destruction of our planet.
-These ideas extend to Billy’s other projects, which include the release of her monograph ‘Vanessa Billy – We Become’.
+These ideas extend to Billy’s current and upcoming projects, which include an exhibition called ‘Oil: The Beauty and Horror in the Petrol Age’ at the Kunstmuseum Wolfsburg that later travels to Rotterdam in a reworked form and the release of her monograph ‘Vanessa Billy — We Become’.

 Support That Sustains